uio-bmi/dagsim/docs/_sources/tutorials/selection_and_stratification.rst.txt

 Special nodes
 =========================================================================

-DagSim has two special types of nodes that could be useful in simulations, namely a :code:`Selection` node and a :code:`Stratify` node.
-A :code:`Selection` node allows the user to simulate selection bias in the simulated data, such that only the samples that satisfy some user-specified criteria end up in the resulting data set.
+DagSim has three special types of nodes that could be useful in simulations, namely a :code:`Selection` node, a :code:`Missing` node, and a :code:`Stratify` node.
+A :code:`Selection` node allows the user to simulate :ref:`selection bias<https://en.wikipedia.org/wiki/Selection_bias>` in the simulated data based on some user-specified criteria.

-On the other hand, and as the name suggests, a :code:`Stratify` node allows the user to stratify the resulting data set into different strata, again according to user-specified criteria.
+On the other hand, and as the name suggests, a :code:`Stratify` node allows the user to easily stratify the resulting data set into different strata, again according to user-specified criteria.
 The results will be returned as a dictionary of different dictionaries, one for each stratum, and the samples from each stratum are saved in a separate .csv file.

+Finally, a :code:`Missing` node allows the user to drop some values from the resulting dataset and replace them by :code:`NaN`, again based on the criterion set by the user.

 In this tutorial, you will learn how to use each of these nodes.